zzxwill/oss/intl.en-US/Best Practices/Direct upload to OSS from Web/Direct transfer after adding a signature on the server.md

         **Note:** Make sure that the CORS settings of the bucket attribute support the POST method.
 This is because, HTML directly uploads data to OSS and produces a cross-origin request in the process.
 Hence, you must allow cross-original requests in the bucket attributes.

-        For procedure, see [Set CORS](../../../../../reseller.en-US/Console User Guide/Manage buckets/Set Cross-Origin Resource Sharing (CORS).md#).
+        For procedure, see [Set CORS](../../../../../reseller.en-US/Console User Guide/Manage buckets/Configure CORS rules.md#).
 The settings are as follows:

         **Note:** In earlier-version IE browsers, Plupload is executed in flash.
 You must set crossdomain.xml.